vikasyadavvvv/JavaScript-Interview-Coding-Questions/README.md

 It goes through each item in an array and keeps only the items that pass a test you define.
 The result is a new array containing only those items.

-In simple words:

-.filter() helps you pick out the elements you want from an array, based on a condition.
+In simple words:.filter() helps you pick out the elements you want from an array, based on a condition.